CoalaWeb/GMP-Tracking/README.md

 # Google Measurement Protocol Tracking

-Server side Google analytics - This is PHP client Library for Google Measurement Protocol [Google Dev Guide](https://developers.google.com/analytics/devguides/collection/protocol/v1/devguide)
+Server side Google analytics - This is PHP client Library for the [Google Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/devguide)

 ## Overview

 Light weight and independent client Library to send tracking data to Google Analytics.

 **Note: Composer is only needed to create the auto load files.**